0xzer0x/athany/README.md

 - Python3 (tested on python 3.10 & 3.11)

+- Internet connection is required **before the Isha prayer of the last day in each month** in order to fetch the new month calender, otherwise it operates offline

 - `tk` tkinter package if you're on linux, install it using your package manager.
 If you can't find it, search how to install tkinter on your distro.

 - `PySimpleGUI` python module